srkunze/xheap/README.rst

 - uses C implementation if available (i.e. fast)
 - object-oriented
-- can remove items from within the heap
+- no slowdown if you don't need more than a simple heap
-- can remove items with unknown index
+- removal available
-- sorting defined per heap (falls back to Pythonic ``<=``)
+- custom orders available
 - works with Python2 and Python3

 Bad